Chloe-H/dotfiles/README.md

 ### `ssh`

-GitHub and BitBucket SSH key names are now fixed, but on the upside, I won't have to fiddle with SSH settings going forward.
+Con: SSH key file names for GitHub and BitBucket are hardcoded.

+Pro: I won't have to fiddle with SSH settings going forward.

 ### `tmux`